fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 register itself to this repo service in order to receive Red Hat product updates.

-By default, the repo services offers three environments:
+By default, the repo services offer three environments:

 1. **development**:
 2. **QA**:
 3. **production**:

-By default, new virtual machine will register to `development` environment, thus having access to the latest packages and fixes.
+By default, new virtual machines will register to a `development` environment, thus having access to the latest packages and fixes.

 ### Automation service